chiefaccelerators/horseradish-road/series-A Wheel Inside a Wheel/005-Servants of the Pharaoh/010-Siegfried Idyll.md

 ## Chapter End Notes

-Chapter End Notes

 Serious things first: You've probably been seeing news about the racist murder of George Floyd, and the ongoing worldwide protests against police brutality.
 I highly encourage you all, if you haven't already, to go donate to a bail fund, a Black Lives Matter group, or \(where I personally donated to\) split a donation across several different bail funds/relevant charities https://secure.actblue.com/donate/bail_funds_george_floyd .
 If you are attending a protest in your area, please stay safe.

 On to chattily discussing the chapter: I suspect that some of you are probably very angry right now lmao.

 Martin Bufholtz is a man who shows up in one \(1\) gaiden episode \(in HBSHBL\), flirts with Kircheis, insults Reinhard, and then dies offscreen.
 And yet, I think he's very interesting.
 Kircheis is experiencing the phenomenon known as "dating the only other gay guy in your high school."

-this plotline was thought up long before racism and police brutality was the biggest item in the news \(I think I was mentioning it to Lydia back before the rona was even A Big Deal here, or maybe it was early into the rona times, either way, it was ages ago\). it's awkward that it's so timely >.>
+this plotline was thought up long before racism and police brutality was the biggest item in the news \(I think I was mentioning it to Lydia back before the rona was even A Big Deal here, or maybe it was early into the rona times, either way, it was ages ago\). it's awkward that it's so timely \>.\>

 Kircheis gets off easy because his mother came in to plead his case, had a lot of compelling character evidence \(the IOA admission\), Kircheis hadn't actually done anything and everybody knew that, and when the other people who were arrested were questioned about him they were like "literally who is that kid. bet he's an undercover cop anyway". so he got off easy easy. the others, not so much. except for Martin, who is totally unscathed except for mentally. oh, and also Kircheis's parents hate him even more now.